-A signed literature review agreement must be send to the Educational Desk before the start.
+A signed literature review agreement must be send to the Educational Office before the start and ask for approval by the study advisor by submitting a petition request in Usis.

 The thesis has to be completed within 4 weeks.